Dance and Movement Creator

 Creating movement rooted in honesty and based on intention…while having lots of fun

-Patrick was born and raised in Southern California and began dancing at the age of 7 in Orange County.
-At age 18, he was a finalist for the Los Angeles Music Center’s Spotlight Awards in the non-classical dance category where two young artists in each category are selected from all high school students in Southern California.
-He received a BFA in Dance from California State University at Long Beach as a Fine Arts Affiliates Scholar where he studied under principal dancers from Martha Graham, Bill T. Jones, Paul Taylor, Twyla Tharp, Doug Varone and others.
+Born and raised in Southern California, Patrick began dancing at the age of seven in Orange County.
+At eighteen, he was named a finalist in the Los Angeles Music Center’s prestigious Spotlight Awards in the non-classical dance category, an honor recognizing exceptional young artists across Southern California.
+He went on to earn a BFA in Dance from California State University, Long Beach as a Fine Arts Affiliates Scholar, studying under principal dancers from companies including Martha Graham, Bill T. Jones, Paul Taylor, Twyla Tharp, and Doug Varone.

-After graduating, Patrick moved to New York City and booked his first theatrical job in Wicked as the dance captain/swing for their Chicago company.
-A year and half later, Wicked selected him to become their North American Dance Supervisor where he oversaw 4 different companies of Wicked playing on the continent.
-This role changed his life and helped him grow as a creative team member.
-He learned to communicate clearly with actors, dancers, directors, production team members, creatives, etc.
+After graduating, Patrick moved to New York City and booked his first theatrical job in Wicked as the dance captain and swing for the Chicago company.
+A year and a half later, he was appointed North American Dance Supervisor for Wicked, overseeing four companies across the continent.
+This pivotal role deepened his understanding of the collaborative process and honed his ability to communicate with actors, dancers, directors, designers, and creative teams.

-In 2012, Patrick began to work as an associate choreographer on Broadway with British choreographer Steven Hoggett who became a formative mentor.
-Alongside Steven, he worked on Peter and the Starcatcher, Rocky, The Last Ship and Angels in America.
-During this time, Patrick choreographed his first show, Unknown Soldier, which debuted at Williamstown Theater Festival and his first Off-Broadway show, The Lightning Thief.
+In 2012, Patrick began working as an associate choreographer on Broadway alongside British choreographer Steven Hoggett, a formative mentorship that shaped his creative voice.
+Together they collaborated on Peter and the Starcatcher, Rocky, The Last Ship, and Angels in America.
+During this time, Patrick choreographed his first new musical, Unknown Soldier, at Williamstown Theatre Festival, followed by his Off-Broadway debut with The Lightning Thief.